-At Glanua, we have seen a slight increase of our Mean (average) pay gap in favor of men from 17.3% to 18.4%.
-Our Median (the middle-paid male/female) pay gap has reduced from 18.8% to 13.1%.
+At Glanua, we have seen a decrease of our Mean (average) pay gap in favor of men from 17.3% to 9.1%.
+Our Median (the middle-paid male/female) pay gap has reduced from 18.8% to 9.6%.

-The pay gap is driven by the significant growth of the organization and corresponding increase in the number of senior engineering grade positions within our group (top quartile).
+The pay gap is driven by the significant growth of the organisation and corresponding increase in the number of senior engineering grade positions within our group (top quartile).